-Abstract.
 Based on the need for distributed end-to-end quality management for next-generation mobile Internet services, this paper presents a ready-to-deploy quality assessment concept for the impact of the network on the performance of mobile services.
 We consider the Throughput Utility Function (TUF) as a special case of the Network Utility Function (NUF).
 These functions combine the observed network utility at the inlet and the outlet of a mobile network.
 NUF and TUF capture the damping effect of the network onto user-perceived quality from an end-to-end perspective.
-As opposed to sometimes hard-to-evaluate QoS parameters such as delay and loss, the NUF is highly intuitive due to its mapping to a simple value between 0 and 100 %, which reflects user perception.
-We demonstrate the capabilities of the proposed TUF by measurements of application-perceived throughput conducted in a mobile, i.e. GPRS and UMTS network.
+As opposed to incomprehensible QoS parameters such as delay and loss, the NUF is highly intuitive due to its mapping to a simple value between 0 and 100 %.
+We demonstrate the capabilities of the proposed TUF by measurements of applicationperceived throughput conducted in mobile networks.